odud-by/uae-fdi-resilience-analysis/README.md

 |-----------------|-------------------|-------------------|
 | Blended (w = 0.5) | 50.1 | 51.4 |

-The blended forecast provides a balanced baseline that integrates historical discipline with recent acceleration.
+This neutral blend (w_ARDL = 0.5) is used as the technical reference case; the strategic baseline for policy interpretation is introduced later (w = 0.3).

 ## Sensitivity to ARDL Weight

-The blended forecast depends on how much weight is assigned to the ARDL model relative to the trend anchor.
+The blended forecast depends on the weight (w) assigned to the ARDL model relative to the trend anchor.
 To test robustness, forecasts are recalculated across a reasonable range of weights from w = 0.3 to 0.6.

 | w | FDI 2025 (USD bn) | FDI 2026 (USD bn) |
 |--------|-------------------|-------------------|